NeTEx

 TypeOfNotice

-Defines types of notice or offers that are used in passenger information.
-This is a type definition that is referenced by specific notice elements
+Defines the types of notice or offers to be used in passenger information.
+It is a type definition referenced by specific notice elements

 SiteFrame